What You Need to Know About Automotive and Watercraft Service Attendant

 - Clean windshields.

-Automotive and Watercraft Service Attendants state the following job skills are important in their day-to-day work.
+When polled, Automotive and Watercraft Service Attendants say the following skills are most frequently used in their jobs:

 Service Orientation: Actively looking for ways to help people.